 - Teaches and promotes patience.

-If you work from home this is a great time to get as much as you can done.
+If you work from home, this is a great time to get done as much as possible.

 Independent play can be a bit tricky with 3-year-olds, but being consistent can definitely help set expectations.

 Nothing will help spend a three-year-old’s everlasting energy like outdoor play.
 Between 4-5 p.m., when the afternoon sun is less harsh, is a great time to take fun outside.

 Fun outdoor activities to include in your 3-year-old’s schedule include: